An Acting Teacher and a professional Costume Designer turned sustenance farmers, have a one acre farm in coastal, Blue Hill, Maine.

 We are Certified Naturally Grown (www.CNGfarming.org)

-The Apprentice will learn how to homestead a small, biodynamic farm, how to raise a small flock of fowl, grow and preserve root crops, make jams and jellies, fermented foods, i.e. sauerkraut, pickles, kimchi, hot sauce, other value-added foods and learn preserving for sustenance.
-They will prepare the soil for different crops, Learn how to manage compost consisting of food particles, seaweed, horse and cow manure, plant matter and chicken litter, how to harvest and prepare
+The Apprentice will learn how to homestead a small farm, how to raise a small flock of fowl, grow and preserve crops, make jams and jellies, ferment food, i.e. sauerkraut, pickles, kimchi, hot sauce, make other value-added foods and learn to utilize all of it for sustenance.
+They will prepare the soil for different crops, learn how to manage compost consisting of food particles, seaweed, horse and cow manure, plant matter and chicken litter, how to harvest and prepare

 We hope that our apprentice will have some kind of transportation in order to enjoy the beauty of the area on her/his days off.